 Let us know what you think

-We'd like to hear your feedback on any of the books in the Bibliotherapy Scheme, and welcome any recommendations of titles that have helped you and might help others.
+We'd like to hear your feedback on any of the books in the Library Wellbeing Collection, and welcome any recommendations of titles that have helped you and might help others.
 Comments and recommendations can be sent anonymously via the Counselling Service.

 Need more help or advice?